-A part of the week is devoted to areas such as Physical Education, Personal and Social Education and Religious and Moral Education.
+A part of the week is devoted to areas such as Physical Education, pupils’ social and emotional needs as well as religious observance and education.

 All students are expected to participate in physical education activities.
 If a pupil is injured or has an ailment affecting participation, he/she should bring a note to explain this.
 There are a range of activities undertaken in a PE lesson and it is often possible for a suitable alternative activity to be undertaken without aggravating the ailment.

 All pupils from first year to fourth year experience Religious & Moral Education.
 This is concerned both with the study of religious beliefs and practices and also with the pupil’s own search for meaning, value and purpose in life.

 Schools have a statutory duty to provide Religious Instruction in the timetable.
 This aims to promote a knowledge of the Christian and other faiths, and encourage children and young people to develop enquiring minds through investigating spiritual, moral and philosophical issues.
 Religious Instruction may include visits to local places of worship, and/or visits from representatives of places of worship.
 This helps children and young people to develop knowledge and understanding of faiths, especially those with which they are less familiar.
 Ultimately, pupils in the upper secondary school can gain a qualification through the study of Religious, Moral and Philosophical Studies at Higher and Advanced Higher Levels.
 These courses further develop young people’s skills in logical thinking, methodical enquiry and ways of expressing ideas effectively.

 Religious Observance/Time for Reflection

 Religious Observance, which may take the form of a Time for Reflection, is held at least six times a year, in addition to traditional celebrations central to the life of the school community.
 Religious Observance will often (but not necessarily) take the form of an assembly.